jacomyal/sigma.js/plugins/sigma.plugins.activeState/README.md

    * type: *string*
    * default value: `#000`

-The default values provided by the plugin may be overriden when instantiating Sigma, e.g.:
+The default values provided by the plugin may be overridden when instantiating Sigma, e.g.:

 ````javascript
 var sigInst = new sigma({